Lozlink/Game-Rental-Store-/README.md

 ## :scream: Bugs to fix :poop:
 - Unique constraints handling
-- Lack of remove from wishlist button
+- Lack of remove from wishlist button (added on 16/12)

 ## :sob: Lessons learnt
 What I would do differently if I could wind back the clock...